Dino03/opdownloader/README.md

 cp .env.example .env
 ```

 Open `.env` in any text editor (VS Code, Notepad, nano, etc.) and add your CDAsia username and password.
 Do the same for `config.yaml`, setting the year range, division, and keywords you want to download.
+If you prefer not to keep credentials in `.env`, you can instead fill in the optional `auth.username` / `auth.password` fields in `config.yaml`, or launch the tool with `--username` and either `--password` or `--prompt-password` to type it interactively.

 ### 6. Run the downloader